-- The total amount of rent. - All extra charges or fees, which can include a local mobile home tax of \$6 to \$12 monthly and charges for fuel, goods like mobile home parts, or services that are part of your rental agreement.
-10 - The names and addresses of all owners of the park. - The rules and regulations governing the use of the lot and park. - Certain changes in her plans for the park.
-If an owner has discontinued or plans to discontinue use of the park as a mobile home community, she must give you written notice that a change is planned or has taken place.11 - Your rights as a tenant.
+- The total amount of rent. - All extra charges or fees, which can include a local mobile home tax of \$6 to \$12 monthly12 and charges for fuel, goods like mobile home parts, or services that are part of your rental agreement.13 - The names and addresses of all owners of the park. - The rules and regulations governing the use of the lot and park. - Certain changes in the park owner's plans for the park.
+If an owner has discontinued or plans to discontinue use of the park as a mobile home community, they must give you written notice that a change is planned or has taken place.14 - Your rights as a tenant.
 The park owner must give you a special written notice under the heading "Important Notice Required by Law."
 This notice must inform you of your rights and be in the exact language contained in the law.

-The park owner must give you all of this information at a reasonable time before you rent the lot.12 This information must also be in writing and be signed by both you and the park owner.
+The park owner must give you all of this information at a reasonable time before you rent the lot.
+15 This information must also be in writing and be signed by both you and the park owner.

+a.
 Long Term Stability of the Park